 - (a) Declaration of Purpose.
 Recognizing the close relationship between professional gambling and other organized crime, it is declared to be the policy of the legislature to restrain persons from engaging in the business of gambling for profit in this State.
-This Section shall be liberally construed and administered with a view to carrying out this policy. - (b) A person commits syndicated gambling when he operates a "policy game" or engages in the business of bookmaking. - (c) A person "operates a policy game" when he knowingly uses any premises or property for the purpose of receiving or knowingly does receive from what is commonly called "policy": - (1) money from a person other than the better or player whose bets or plays are represented by such money; or

-- (2) written "policy game" records, made or used over any period of time, from a person other than the better or player whose bets or plays are represented by such written record. - (d) A person engages in bookmaking when he receives or accepts more than five bets or wagers upon the result of any trials or contests of skill, speed or power of endurance or upon any lot, chance, casualty, unknown or contingent event whatsoever, which bets or wagers shall be of such size that the total of the amounts of money paid or promised to be paid to such bookmaker on account thereof shall exceed \$2,000.
-Bookmaking is the receiving or accepting of such bets or wagers regardless of the form or manner in which the bookmaker records them. - (e) Participants in any of the following activities shall not be convicted of syndicated gambling: - (1) Agreements to compensate for loss caused by the happening of chance including without limitation contracts of indemnity or guaranty and life or health or accident insurance; and contest for the determination of skill, speed, strength or endurance or to the owners of animals or vehicles entered in such contest; and therefor and the assembly thereof, for transportation in interstate or foreign commerce to any place outside this State when such transportation is not prohibited by any applicable Federal law; and
+This Section shall be liberally construed and administered with a view to carrying out this policy. - (b) A person commits syndicated gambling when he operates a "policy game" or engages in the business of bookmaking. - (c) A person "operates a policy game" when he knowingly uses any premises or property for the purpose of receiving or knowingly does receive from what is commonly called "policy": - (1) money from a person other than the better or player whose bets or plays are represented by such money; or - (2) written "policy game" records, made or used over any period of time, from a person other than the better or player whose bets or plays are represented by such written record. - (d) A person engages in bookmaking when he receives or accepts more than five bets or wagers upon the result of any trials or contests of skill, speed or power of endurance or upon any lot, chance, casualty, unknown or contingent event whatsoever, which bets or wagers shall be of such size that the total of the amounts of money paid or promised to be paid to such bookmaker on account thereof shall exceed \$2,000.
+Bookmaking is the receiving or accepting of such bets or wagers regardless of the form or manner in which the bookmaker records them. - (e) Participants in any of the following activities shall not be convicted of syndicated gambling: - (1) Agreements to compensate for loss caused by the happening of chance including without limitation contracts of indemnity or guaranty and life or health or accident insurance; and - (2) Offers of prizes, award or compensation to the actual contestants in any bona fide contest for the determination of skill, speed, strength or endurance or to the owners of animals or vehicles entered in such contest; and - (3) Pari-mutuel betting as authorized by law of this State; and - (4) Manufacture of gambling devices, including the acquisition of essential parts therefor and the assembly thereof, for transportation in interstate or foreign commerce to any place outside this State when such transportation is not prohibited by any applicable Federal law; and - (5) Raffles when conducted in accordance with the Raffles Act; and - (6) Gambling games conducted on riverboats or in casinos when authorized by the Riverboat and Casino Gambling